| AS QUICK AS CAN BE based on

 "Stand by."

-The man glared at her until she wanted to smack his face but at least he raised poor Bill Brown to a sitting position.
+The redfaced man glared at her until she wanted to slap his face, but at least he raised poor Bill Brown to a sitting position.
 He put a flask to the famous mouth and fanned the famous brow.
 "What in hell did you have to come back for?" he snarled at the Princess.The lights came on in the passageway and she pulled herself together.
 Get real.
-That is what she needed to do.
+That is what she was supposed to do.
 "Excuse me.
 This misunderstanding must cease."
 She removed the wig.
-The man stared and she thought he was going to attack her.
+The man stared, and for a moment she thought he was going to attack her.
 Bill Brown made a clearing noise in his throat and bolted upright.
 "Harry?" he said.

 "Nothing to worry about, boss.
 It ain't her.
 And you're gonna be fine."
-Harry came towards her.
+Harry advanced towards her.
 "Take it all off," he ordered.

-"Certainly," said the Princess; "and I am sorry."
-Slinking away, she heard a girl say, "3 minutes to curtain."
+"Certainly," said the Princess; "and I am sorry for any misunderstanding."
+Slinking off, she heard a voice say, "three minutes to curtain."
 "Tell them to wait," Harry said, "Bill's in trouble."

 "No, Harry.
 You were right the first time.
 I'm fine.
-Don't say anything to anyone about trouble, love." he said to the girl.
-"Harry," the Princess heard the usually silken voice crack before they went into the room on the left, "who was that?"
+Don't say anything to anyone about trouble, love." he continued, putting his arm around the girl.
+Desperately the Princess sought concealment to change out of the offending costume.
+"Harry," the Princess heard the silken voice crack before they went into the room on the left, "who was that and what does she want?"

-She sought shelter to change her outfit behind a stack of fake palm trees out of the passageway but near the entry.
-She saw Sammy Hill who looked terribly unhappy.
-What did it all mean?
+She wound up behind a stack of fake palm trees out of the passageway but near the entry.
+She could see Sammy Hill who looked terribly unhappy.
+Oh, what did it all mean?
 In the bustle on stage, the girl called to the stage manager who shouted, "Bill okay?"
 Harry came back into the passage and responded.
 "He's fine.
 He's got another ten."
 The girl called, "clear for the second half."
 The manager was in a directorial furor.
-The Princess had heard of this.
-Tiny Alicia Russell, sprightly but ancient, stood just offstage, smoothing silk and chiffon.
+The Princess had heard of such a state.
+Tiny, ancient but sprightly, Alicia Russell stood just offstage, smoothing her silks and chiffons.
 Odd music whipped up the air.
-Suddenly Koa Youngblood lunged from the room on the right.
-The Princess smelled booze and charred apple skins.
+The Princess was halfway out of the dress when Koa Youngblood stopped next to her, stared and gasped.
+Then she lunged past the Princess, wildly flapping her arMs. and disappearing into a room on the right.
+The air smelled of booze and charred apple skins.
 Up went the curtain.

-Hidden behind the palm trees, she shed the rest of the Dangerous Redhead costume, glad she'd had the sense to bring in the case with the borrowed Speedy Movers clothing.
-She made the switch from vamp to valet while listening to running commentary about Koa Youngblood two various stagehands: "She's flying."
+Hidden behind the palm trees, the Princess ripped off the dress and put on pants, glad she'd had the sense to bring in the case with the borrowed Speedy Movers clothing.
+She made the switch from vamp to valet while listening to running commentary about Koa Youngblood from two stagehands: "She's flying."
 "Great."
 "And how come she's great?"
 "Because she's flying."

-Maybe 10 minutes passed.
-Convinced of a new spanner in the works or however the British describe it, she could feel the growing tension.
+Maybe ten minutes passed.
+Convinced of a new spanner in the works or however the British describe it, the Princess could feel the growing tension.
 A set door opened on stage.
 Koa Youngblood could be heard but the voice was smudged, then harsh and jangly.
-"People, you cannot find soul without a 10 foot pole.
+"People, you cannot find soul without a ten foot pole.
 Sooner, consumers, as well as later, gators."
 The set door shut.
 The weaving actress came close.
 A big bang came closer.
 The palm trees and the Princess shivered.
-The actress went into her dressing room.
+Koa Youngblood went into her dressing room.
 Off stage, a hand put a pistol on a side table.
 Booze, apple skins and gunpowder.
-Alicia Russell exited, conversed with the manager whose name was Joan Miller, the Princess told herself to remember, and then tripped off to her room.
+Alicia Russell exited, conversed with the manager whose name was Joan Miller.
+The Princess told herself to remember this name.
+It might be important.
+Alicia Russell tripped off to her dressing room.

-Cast aside music, dialogue, noise for the distracting smells.
-Trappings, cardboard.
+Music, dialogue and noise were overcome for the Princess by a new distracting smell.
+Trappings and cardboard.
 Phew.
-Suppressing what was in her ears, she concentrated on what was in her nose: Elmers glue, old velvet, pancake makeup, Cold Cream, warm rouge.
-Only when the girl tapped on dressing room doors did the Princess snap to attention.
-"Miss Dailey, please.
+Suppressing what was in her ears, she categorized what was in her nose: Elmers glue, old velvet, pancake makeup, Cold Cream, warm rouge and something else.
+When the girl tapped on dressing room doors the Princess snapped to attention.
+"Miss Knight, please.
 Mr. Brown, please."
-He came out first with Harry brushing.
+Bill Brown came out first with Harry brushing him.
 A door handle rattled and men talked.
 A voice she could barely make out sounded angry.
-Bill Brown passed by her shaking his shoulders as Harry kept brushing and others conversed simultaneously.
-He drew himself up and strode to the set door, stiff armed it and danced on stage, meekly followed by Carol Dailey.
-She had never cared much for Carol Dailey.
+Bill Brown passed right by her shaking his shoulders as Harry kept brushing and others conversed simultaneously.
+Bill Brown drew himself up and strode to the set door, stiff armed it and danced on stage, meekly followed by Carol Knight.
+The Princess had never cared much for Carol Knight.

-Back to smells: sandpaper, paint remover, old upholstery.
-Gas.
+Back to smells: sandpaper, paint remover, old upholstery, gas.
 Definitely gas.
-Yes, gas.
+Yes, yes.
+Gas!

 Stagehands shifted from side to side as the Princess crept from cover.
 She could see the prompt corner with Joan Miller whose eyes were glued to the stage.
-Players and musicians who were not on ranged behind the manager.
+Players and musicians who were waiting ranged behind the manager.
 Harry and another dresser, apart from the rest, swayed as the overheads lit caught faces.
-Bill Brown drove his hot and cold fevers through audience and cast.
+Bill Brown drove his hot and cold fevers through audience and the cast.

 She looked down around her feet.
-Had she stupidly kicked some gas line open?
-The girl was calling 5 minutes in the passageway, rapping harder.
+Had she stupidly kicked over a gas receptacle?
+The girl was calling five minutes in the passageway, rapping harder.
 Alicia Russell, what they call a fall chicken, appeared, complaining about gas leaks.
 "Really a problem, huh?" said the girl cheerfully.
-Both stared at the Princess.
-They joined Joan Miller and said something to the manager who sniffed and shrugged and turned back to the prompt box which was silently clapping.
-She made a frantic gesture and a hand went flying.
+Both stared at the Princess and then joined Joan Miller.
+They said something to the manager who sniffed and shrugged and turned back to the prompt box which was silently clapping.
+She made a frantic gesture, and a stagehand ran up.
 Everyone was jumpy.
-Everyone stared back towards the passageway as the hand scuttled to the first door on the right.
-"Ms Youngblood, you're on; you're on."
-She wrestled with the doorknob.
-"Ms Youngblood."
+Everyone stared back towards the passageway as the stagehand scuttled to the first door on the right and wrestled with the doorknob.
+"Ms. Youngblood, you're on; you're on.
+Ms. Youngblood!"
 The Princess raced into action.

-"Gas!" she said as the hand gagged.
+"Gas!" she said as the stagehand gagged.
 She pointed at the door.

 "Break it in, please."